pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

 This SSA description of ice streams is the preferred "sliding law" for the SIA :cite:`BBssasliding`, :cite:`Winkelmannetal2011`.
 The SSA should be combined with the SIA, in this way, in preference to classical SIA sliding laws which make the sliding velocity of ice a local function of the basal value of the driving stress.
 The resulting combination of SIA and SSA is a "hybrid" approximation of the Stokes model :cite:`Winkelmannetal2011`.
 Option ``-stress_balance ssa+sia`` turns on this "hybrid" model.
 In this use of the SSA as a sliding law, floating ice is also subject to the SSA.

+In addition to this, PISM includes an implementation of the first order approximation of Stokes equations due to Blatter (:cite:`Blatter`, :cite:`Pattyn03`),

 :numref:`tab-stress-balance-choice` describes the basic choice of stress balance.